Modapto/dual-gripper-robot-picking-seq-opt/README.md

 ## Description

-This code is designed to optimize the robot picking sequence in a bipartite setting with a **dual gripper**.
+This code is designed to optimize the robot picking sequence in a bipartite setting with a dual gripper.
 The objective is to minimize the total travel time required for the robot to:

 - pick components from Gravity Rack (GR) positions, and
 - place them into the correct Kit Holder (KH) slots,

-while the robot can carry **up to two components at the same time**.
+while the robot can carry up to two components at the same time.

 In the real-world application, we work with a detailed mapping between containers, Gravity Rack positions and Kit Holders.
 Each KH position requires specific component types, and each GR pocket provides specific components.